Man accused of burgling Lakeview home caught on camera

 CHICAGO (WLS) --Chicago police are looking for a man captured on surveillance video who allegedly burglarized a Lakeview home by cutting the screen while a mother and her young child were inside.

-Police said he crept into the home, somehow unnoticed, while a mother and her child were just feet away.
+Police said the man crept into a home in the 1300-block of West Diversey on June 11, shortly before 1 p.m.
+He remained somehow unnoticed, while a mother and her child were upstairs.

-"It's one thing to be broken into, you obviously feel violated, however if you're there while it's happening I would think it's got to elevate it to an entirely different level," said Tim, a neighbor, who did not want to give his last name.
+"It's one thing to be broken into.
+You obviously feel violated.
+However, if you're there while it's happening, I would think it's got to elevate it to an entirely different level," said Tim, a neighbor, who did not want to give his last name.

 Despite obvious warnings that the home was secure with an alarm system, police said the suspect snipped a side screen on a home near Diversy and Southport, and made his way inside Monday afternoon.